ricardosilva86/personal-blog/content/posts/intro-atlantis.en.md

 1. it's not necessary to restart Atlantis when there's a configuration change and
 2. you can define multiple folders in the same repository containing code from different parts of your infrastructure and just create the reference in `atlantis.yaml` pointing to which _workflow_ should be used.

-Unfortunately some configuration features are only available on the server side.
+Unfortunately, some configuration features are only available on the server side.
 For more information, see the documentation for each of the files [here](https://www.runatlantis.io/docs/server-side-repo-config.html) and [here](https://www.runatlantis.io/docs/repo-level-atlantis-yaml.html).

 > If you use `terragrunt`, the process will be similar, you need to create a custom image with the `terragrunt` binary and create a custom flow to run `terragrunt` instead of `terraform`.